albertoarzenton/radionuclide_dosimetry/README.md

 For the code to work properly, the DICOM files must be converted into TXT files with the Python script "dcmtotxt.py" (make sure to have the "numpy" and "pydicom" modules installed).
-After that, only PET (or SPECT) files must be converted from TXT to ROOT format by opening using the ROOT macro "txttoroot.cc".
+After that, only PET (or SPECT) files must be converted from TXT to ROOT format by using the ROOT macro "txttoroot.cc".
 To do that, from bash type:

 ````bash